frank-emrich/freezeml-pldi2020-artifact/README.md

 Getting Started Guide
 =====================

-We provide the file `freezeml-pldi2020.ova`, which is virtual machine stored in an Open Virtual Appliance format supported by most virtualization software.
+We provide the file `freezeml-pldi2020.ova`, which is virtual machine stored in the Open Virtual Appliance format supported by most virtualization software.
 Use your favourite virtualization solution (VirtualBox, VMWare) to import the virtual machine file.
 After booting up the virtual machine log in as "user"